e-lie/eliegavoty.xyz/docs/new-renardo-features.md

 ### State of Renardo and contribution

-I'd like to conclude this by saying that Renardo is meant to be a community fork and not a personal project.
-We are already three people directly added to the repository for the software and it's documentation.
+I'd like to conclude this by ampheemphasising that Renardo is meant to be a community fork and not a personal project.
+We are already three direct members to the software repository and it's documentation.
 I shall move it to a collective github organisation at some point.
 Don't hesitate to reach me by email or on Telegram.

 I haven't been advertising this fork a lot because, I feel the refactoring and modularization needs to be finished before it can be more usable and easy to contribute to.
 But you can still come with a pull request or any issue/remark and I will try to integrate it.